Mikej81/f5-azurestack-gslb/README.md

   * iQuery [https://support.f5.com/csp/article/K13690](https://support.f5.com/csp/article/K13690)

 ## Support guide
-This project is community supported and not supported by [F5 Support][23].
+This project is community supported and not supported by F5 Support.

 To report defects and security vulnerabilties, or submit enhancements and general questions open an issue within the GitHub repository.